cmu-delphi/epipredict/README.md

 </details>

-After downloading and cleaning the cases and deaths data, we can plot a subset of the states, marking the desired forecast date:
+After downloading and cleaning deaths per capita, as well as cases per 100k people, we can plot a subset of the states, marking the desired forecast date with a vertical line:

 <details>
 <summary>